- 1 Garmin Venu Review: Overview

 So if you want such good readability for bright environments, take a look at other Garmin sports watches.
 The Garmin Venu is more likely to be more difficult to read outdoors than other Garmin watches.

-In this Venu test report we go to the sporting scenarios.
-The Venu is a GPS Multi-sport Smartwatch, which means an all-rounder.
-However, like most sports watches, it does not have an automatic multi-sports mode, which allows several sports to be recorded seamlessly as a unit and is especially interesting for triathletes.
-This function is reserved for high-end sports watches such as the Fenix 5 or Fenix 6.
-The Venu offers added value for most athletes, as it is versatile and expandable with additional apps from the Garmin Connect Store as well as ANT+ or Bluetooth sports sensors.
-These include heart rate chest straps, running sensors, speed and cadence sensors, Varia smart bicycle lights and radar, ANT+ temperature sensors and Approach CT10 golf sensors (Shopping Link*).
+In this Venu review we will come to the scenarios and possibilities with the GPS Multisport Smartwatch.
+Especially here, it is versatile and expandable with further apps from the Garmin Connect Store as well as with ANT+ or Bluetooth Sport sensors.
+These include heart rate chest straps, running sensors, speed and cadence sensors, Varia Smart bike lights and radar, ANT+ temperature sensors and Approach CT10 golf sensors.

-As our Venu review will show, the watch doesn’t exactly save on setting and recording options for each sports profile (also for swimmers, golfers and snowboarders, for example), because there are lots of data fields available for configuration.
-This feature is a Garmin unique selling point that no Apple Watch, Polar or Suntoo sports watch or Fitbit fitness watch offers.
-Therefore a Venu can be interesting also for professionals.
-Anyone can configure the watch and what it displays during the sport where on the available data pages to suit him.
+As the following sections will show, the watch does not exactly save on setting and recording options per sports profile.
+This also applies to swimming, golf and snowboard profiles, for example.
+There are plenty of data fields available for configuration.
+This is why the model may also be of interest to professionals.
+Anyone can configure the watch and what it should display during the sport where on the available data pages to suit them.

 Adjustments – Data fields